-- An energy management governance structure, including a Global Energy Network for Improvement in Usage and Supply (GENIUS) Team and a Global Site Energy Management Steering Committee - Implementation of several organizational key performance indicators and communication tools that leverage the global energy goal of a 20 percent reduction by 2020 (compared to 2015 ba) to keep our facilities and operations management focused on our energy usage performance - Increased communications and awareness about energy within Allergan - Implementation of a Utility Bill Management system to streamline bill payment and data management. - Benchmarking of Allergan's manufacturing, R&D, office, and distribution center facilities - Implementation of high impact, easy to replicate reduction projects like LED lighting upgrades and chilled water optimization.
+- An energy management governance structure, including a Global Energy Network for Improvement in Usage and Supply (GENIUS) Team and a Global Site Energy Management Steering Committee - Implementation of several organizational key performance indicators and communication tools that leverage the global energy goal of a 20 percent reduction by 2020 (compared to 2015 baseline) to keep our facilities and operations management focused on our energy usage performance - Increased communications and awareness about energy within Allergan - Implementation of a Utility Bill Management system to streamline bill payment and data management - Benchmarking of Allergan's manufacturing, R&D, office, and distribution center facilities - Implementation of high impact, easy to replicate reduction projects like LED lighting upgrades and chilled water optimization

 Allergan has also adopted an Energy Treasure Hunt process as a best practice methodology in our energy program.
 An Energy Treasure Hunt is a two- to three-day event that engages employees in identifying low-cost energy savings opportunities from behavioral, operational, and maintenance actions.
-In 2017, we completed three Energy Treasure Hunts, bringing together site personnel with pharma industry peers, technology and equipment suppliers and GENIUS team leads from other Allergan plants.
-Through these Energy Treasure Hunts, we identified more than 130 energy and water reduction projects, with an estimated annual reduction of over 16,000 Metrics Tonnes of CO2 and over \$4,000,000 in savings.
+We have completed five Energy Treasure Hunts, bringing together site personnel with pharma industry peers, technology and equipment suppliers and GENIUS team leads from other Allergan plants.
+Through these Energy Treasure Hunts, we identified nearly 400 energy and water reduction projects, with an estimated annual reduction of over 20,000 Metrics Tonnes of CO2 and \$5.9 million dollars in savings.

-Allergan also actively participates in and supports the ENERGY STAR® Focus on Energy Efficiency in Pharmaceutical Manufacturing and Industrial Partnership program and various ENERGY STAR® sponsored initiatives.
+Allergan also actively participates in and supports the ENERGY STAR[®] Focus on Energy Efficiency in Pharmaceutical Manufacturing and Industrial Partnership program and various ENERGY STAR[®] sponsored initiatives.
 We use these platforms to share lessons learned with peers.